 In Arizona, Kentucky and South Carolina, drivers can file a comprehensive insurance claim to replace a windshield but do not have to pay for their windshield replacement by meeting their deductible.
 For this reason, these three states are called “zero deductible states.”

 Other states — Connecticut, Florida, Massachusetts and New York — allow policyholders to waive the deductible in exchange for an increase in comprehensive premium.
-Also, some carriers may waive the comprehensive deductible for repairs, but not for the replacement of windshields.
+Also, some carriers may waive the comprehensive deductible for repairs, but not for replacing windshields.

-Additionally, some car insurance companies will include glass repair and replacement at no charge to you.
-This means there is no deductible, but you may pay a bit more for the policy overall.
+Additionally, some car insurance companies will include glass repair and replacement at no charge.
+This means there is no deductible, but you may pay more for the policy overall.
 If windshield replacement and repair is a big priority for you, be sure to ask how this is handled by the auto insurers that you consider when shopping for a policy.

 Resources & Methodology